How to make homemade macadamia butter, cheese, and milk from scratch at home. No fancy equipment needed.

-- Add nuts, water, salt, and any additional ingredients to a high-speed blender, and process until creamy; about 1-2 minutes.
+- Add the nuts, water, salt, and any additional ingredients to a high-speed blender and process until creamy; about 1-2 minutes.

-- Strain out milk using a cheesecloth, nut milk bag or very thin towel, into a large glass jar for storage.
-Save the remaining pulp to use later on to make more milk, or use in baked goods, oatmeal or smoothies.
+- Strain out the milk using a cheesecloth, nut milk bag, or very thin towel, into a large glass jar for storage.
+Save the remaining pulp to use later on to make more milk or use in baked goods, oatmeal or smoothies.

-- Store milk and pulp in fridge for up to 5 days.
+- Store the milk and pulp in the fridge for up to 5 days.
 Enjoy cold or hot and shake well before use.

-I’m am a huge fan of peanut butter (probably a little on the obsessive side), and I know it’s quite high in polyunsaturated fats, which are good in healthy doses, but I thought I should “branch out” and try other nut butters like macadamia, cashew, and almond butter.
+I’m am a huge fan of peanut butter (probably a little on the obsessive side), and I know it’s quite high in polyunsaturated fats, which are good in healthy doses, but as our modern diet is so high in omega-6s these days, I thought I should make a effort to boost the level of omega-3s in my diet.
+So I decided to “branch out” and try other nut butters like macadamia, cashew, and almond butter.

 - 2 cups dry roasted macadamia nuts

 - Dry roast macadamias until lightly brown.
 Allow to cool then pour into a food processor or high-speed blender, along with the salt, and blend on high until smooth and creamy.
 Every minute or so, stop the food processor and scrape down the sides.

 - Store in a glass jar in the fridge.
 It will keep for up to 2 months.

 This cheese takes only 5 minutes to whip up, and you don’t even need to soak the nuts beforehand!
 Macadamias don’t require soaking because they’re already so tender and soft.
 They blend up well with just a little help of water.